haskell/cabal/release-notes/Cabal-3.12.0.0.md

   To mimick `initialBuildSteps` behaviour when there is no custom Setup, you can call `repl_setupHooks`.

-  If you are dealing with a custion setup, you have to invoke `./Setup repl --repl-multi-file`.
+  If you are dealing with a custom setup, you have to invoke `./Setup repl --repl-multi-file`.

 ### Other changes